rcamacho89/OCI/Network/README.md

 First, you have to create an user with with sufficient privileges in OCI, for example of an IAM Policy: Allow Group X to manage virtual-network-family in Compartment Y. After that you can generate the API Key for the user !

+Get your compartment id and put your information in the blank fields in the terraform.tfvars.

 If you are not aware of how Terraform works with the basics, consider to go to the Webpage [Terraform OCI provider](https://registry.terraform.io/providers/oracle/oci/latest/docs) and read the documentation !

 ### TERRAFORM WORKFLOW